EduardNaldozaCPE/Yoge/README.md

 # Objective
 We aim to create an application that is composed of different processes and services which are written in different languages.
  - REST API - Create an interface to process (CRUD) user data in a database.
- - Interprocess Communication - Using Shared Memory Mapping (mmap) to seamlessly integrate a Python process with the WPF front-end UI.
+ - Interprocess Communication - Using Named Pipes to seamlessly integrate a Python process with the front-end UI.
  - Native Application Development - Dip our toes in creating native Windows applications using the .NET framework

 # Stack